Qin Shi Huang (2001 TV series)

 Qin Shi Huang is a Chinese historical drama television series based on the life of Qin Shi Huang, the first emperor who unified China under the Qin dynasty, in 221 BC.
-The series was filmed between 1999 and 2000 and first released in 2001 in Hong Kong and Thailand, and in 2002 in Singapore.
-In China, the series was edited and altered by historians and experts before it was approved for broadcast on CCTV-1, in 2001.
+Starring Zhang Fengyi as the titular character, the series was filmed between 1999 and 2000 and first released in 2001 in Hong Kong and Thailand, and in 2002 in Singapore.
+In China, the series was edited and altered by historians and experts before it was approved for broadcast on CCTV-1 in 2001.